Scenario 4

 Products: brand to brand_name

-Blast radius: stg_products plus roughly 8 downstream files - 4 intermediates (int_inventory_status, int_order_items_enriched, int_product_sales_summary, int_products_enriched) and 4 marts (dim_products, fct_inventory_transactions, fct_order_items, agg_product_performance).
+Blast radius: stg_products plus ~8 downstream files - 4 intermediates (int_inventory_status, int_order_items_enriched, int_product_sales_summary, int_products_enriched) and 4 marts (dim_products, fct_inventory_transactions, fct_order_items, agg_product_performance).

 Path B